 - Rest Day

 - I don’t plan on making major changes to my food intake.
 I do, however, want to concentrate on ensuring I am consuming enough protein.
-Apart from that, I just want to follow Natasha’s advice in the guide and make changes when needed!
+Apart from that, I just want to follow Natacha’s advice in the guide and make changes when needed!

-- Natasha has approached the guide revolving around the ‘Physical Activity’ aspect of an essential equation.
+- Natacha has approached the guide revolving around the ‘Physical Activity’ aspect of an essential equation.
 This equation is what your output of energy consists of.
 By increasing your physical activity you can create a calorie deficit without decreasing your daily consumption.
 (This is why there is no need for me to decrease my calorie intake)

 Total Energy Expenditure (TEE) = Basal Metabolic Rate (BMR) + Physical Activity (PA) + Non-exercise Activity Thermogenesis (NEAT) + Thermic Effect of Food (TEF)